 Cartilage is a semi-rigid but flexible avascular connective tissue found at various sites within the body.
 With a pliable structure composed primarily of water, this tissue type is also extremely tough.
-Cartilage can be found throughout the human body in areas such as the joints, nose, airway, intervertebral discs of the spine, and the ear.
-This connective tissue is sometimes categorized according to location – extraskeletal and articular.
+Cartilage is found throughout the human body in areas such as the joints, nose, airway, intervertebral discs of the spine, and the ear.

 Cartilage function is more than structural, and has different functions in the life cycle.
 In the embryo, it provides support and is a precursor to bone.
 Embryonic cartilage either remains as cartilage or provides a substructure for endochondral ossification, meaning it also functions as a template for the rapid growth and development of the musculoskeletal system.